Skip to content

 This is precisely why Gartner sells.

 The McKinsey deck becomes the de facto OX.
-The "industry benchmark" report the board brings in becomes the OX.
+The "industry benchmark" report the board brought in becomes the OX.

-The decision is no longer "What does the user want?"
+The decision is no longer "What do users want?"
 It becomes "What does the proxy authority say?"

 This is OX with the owner outsourced.